CharlyMannion/project-pollen-frontend/README.md

 Madhura worked on making the Slider Component responsive.

+### Day 5: Monday 26th April 2021

+Today was our final day of build week!
+In the morning, we practiced our presentation and fine-tuned the last few things in our project.

+At 11am, we presented our build week project to ANDi's from the clubs we will be joining (Murray, Sparck and Jemison).

+After lunch, we had our Sprint Retro.
+Then we finished the day with a celebration for all our hard work, and to bring our ANDuction to a close.

 ## Challenges

 * We encountered a few small isues when hosting our backend, which were tricky to de-bug